ComputeHalacha/JewishCalendar/README.md

 6. *\LuachProject\OmerReminders\OmerReminders.vbproj* - Creates **OmerReminder.exe**.
 This Windows application creates daily Windows tasks and Outlook reminders to count Sefira.
 The code was written in vb.net for some reason.
 7. \LuachProject\SetupLuachProject\SetupLuachProject.vdproj - This is a Visual studio installer project for The Luach Project .NET application.

+The mobile app also has an [Intel® XDK](https://software.intel.com/en-us/intel-xdk) project.
+Either the VS project or the XDK project can be used to build the native mobile apps.
+The XDK has the advantage that you can test on IOS without (paying for :)) an Apple Developer Accountby using the XDK IOS app.

 **Please Note:**
-The installer project for the The Luach Project Windows application can only be opened in VS 2013 and VS 2015 if you add the [Windows Installer Extention](https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9)
+* The installer project for *The Luach Project* Windows application can only be opened in VS 2013 or VS 2015 if you add the [Windows Installer Extention](https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9)
+* The mobile app Cordova projects uses the  [Bundler & Minifier Extension](https://visualstudiogallery.msdn.microsoft.com/9ec27da7-e24b-4d56-8064-fd7e88ac1c40) to group and minify the javascript and CSS files together.

 ### Contribution guidelines ###

 * The code for the libraries are fairly well documented and commented, but the applications are less so.
-If you don't understand some code at first, ask me.(cb@compute.co.il) beforer assuming that it is a mistake.
+If you don't understand some code at first, ask me.(cb@compute.co.il) before assuming that it is a mistake.
 * Tests - yes, please!
 The project grew in very small increments created as they were needed for other projects - it was never expected to become a full library.
 Unfortunately, no tests were created.

 ### Who do I talk to? ###